Military history of Germany: West Germany

-In 1949, West Germany (Federal Republic of Germany) was formed from the French, British and American zones, while the Soviet zone formed East Germany (German Democratic Republic).
+In 1949, West Germany (Federal Republic of Germany) was formed from the French, British and American zones, while the Soviet zone formed East Germany (German Democratic Republic) and western Polish territories.
+In the latter region, alomost all Germans were expelled under large human losses.
 The western territory of Germany fell under the protection of the NATO alliance in the west, while the eastern state joined the Warsaw Pact.
 Each state possessed its own military force, with eastern Germany formed along the Soviet model and federal Germany adopting a more 'western' organisation.
 The allied zones of Berlin became de facto part of the Federal Republic of Germany despite the city's location deep in the German Democratic Republic.
 That resulted in a special situation for Berlin, i.e. the draft was not in effect in West Berlin.
 This condition continued until 1990 when the two states were reunited.

 The Bundeswehr was established in 1955 in West Germany.
 In 1956, conscription for all men between 18 and 45 in years was introduced after heavy discussions about re-militarising Germany.
 A significant exception came from the conscientious objector clause in the West German constitution: West Germany was the first country to grant alternative service to all men who objected to military service on ethical grounds, regardless of religious affiliation.
 This was named "Zivildienst" roughly translated as "civil services".

 Cold War analysts considered Germany the most likely location for the outbreak of a possible Third World War.
 Tensions ran high during 1948 when the Soviet Union and "Sowjetische Besatzungszone" (Soviet Occupied Territories) closed all roads bringing supplies to West Berlin.
 The Berlin Airlift sustained the population and avoided a new war.
 Construction of the Berlin Wall was in 1961.

 During the Cold War the Bundeswehr had a strength of 495,000 military and 170,000 civilian personnel.
 The army consisted of three corps with 12 divisions, most of them armed with tanks and APCs.
 The air force owned major numbers of tactical combat aircraft and took part in NATO's integrated air defence (NATINADS).
 The navy was tasked to defend the "Baltic Approaches" and to contain the Soviet Navy's Baltic Fleet.

 The United States played a dominant role in NATO, and had its own forces stationed in Germany as well.
 Cooperation between the two militaries was extensive and cordial.
 Joint exercises and close collaboration allowed the German and American armies to learn from each other regarding strategy, tactics and technology.
 However, there were failures when it came to a joint venture in tank design in the 1960s, and the lack of cooperation in developing infantry fighting vehicles.